de0bfusc4tor/Vinc3/README.md

 | **Software Scaling** | Select the window borders to resize or move the `VINC3` window. |
 | **Module Scaling** | Drag the bottom-right corner to resize; hold `Left Click` to move. |

+- _Note : To achieve the layout in the preview you will have to resize and move the modules windows.
+You can also create your own._

 ---

 ## 𝐂𝐫𝐞𝐝𝐢𝐭𝐬